jeremypbeasley/canlis_stripe/README.md

 Don't forget to change back #2 and #3 to the live keys when you deploy, otherwise you'll break the app in production.

-Note: In production, this `.env` file is replaced by Heroku's (https://devcenter.heroku.com/articles/config-vars)["Config Vars"] so there's no need to deploy it.
+Note: In production, this `.env` file is replaced by Heroku's ["Config Vars"](https://devcenter.heroku.com/articles/config-vars) so there's no need to deploy it.
 It's currently ignored in the `.gitignore` to ensure this.